jacwalste/mandel-cli/README.md

-# 🌀 MandelCLI
+# MandelCLI

-**A retro-hacker's terminal-based fractal explorer**
+A terminal-based fractal explorer for the Mandelbrot and Julia sets.

-MandelCLI renders stunning ASCII visualizations of the Mandelbrot and Julia sets directly in your terminal.
-Navigate infinite mathematical beauty with real-time keyboard controls, smooth gradients, and vintage computing aesthetics.
+Real-time ASCII visualization with keyboard navigation.
+Written in Python using curses for cross-platform terminal rendering.

 ```
                     .::::::::::.